Swan/RippleAPI/README.md

     });
 ```
 # List of Functions
+There's a ton of different endpoints on the Ripple API that we currently support.
+Here are the following:
+**Misc**
 * ping(token) - Check the API is alive, and check your token’s privileges.
 [GET /ping](http://docs.ripple.moe/docs/api/v1#get-%2Fping)
 * surprise() - A test API endpoint that spits some random sentences..
 [GET /surprise_me](http://docs.ripple.moe/docs/api/v1#get-%2Fsurprise_me)